robfatland/cloud101102/README.md

 ### Azure 101 Basics

-### 102 Data science: Azure Machine Learning Studio and Azure Notebooks
+### Azure 102 Data science: Azure Machine Learning Studio and Azure Notebooks

 * Use a Microsoft-recognized email account to sign up for a free-tier account [here](https://studio.azureml.net/)